-How do I know if I know if my ideas are relevant to the mission of CRESSH?
+How do I know if my ideas are relevant to the mission of CRESSH?

 We strongly encourage prospective applicants to look closely at the descriptions of the individual projects at www.cressh.org and to contact the Center PIs (Jonathan Levy, Francine Laden), Project Leads (Antonella Zanobetti, Gary Adamkiewicz, Patricia Fabian), or Community Engagement Core Director (Madeleine Scammell) with specific ideas and questions.
-See contact information below.
+Contact information information below.

 How could my work be integrated with Center efforts if funded?

-Each successful pilot project PI will be paired with an official mentor drawn from the set of CRESSH investigators.
+Pilot project PI’s not currently sponsored by or collaborating with a Center faculty investigator, will be paired with an official mentor drawn from the set of CRESSH investigators.
 The mentor will provide general scientific support and will facilitate linkage with ongoing CRESSH efforts.
 The applicant should identify a mentor of interest in their application, but the mentor will ultimately be determined by CRESSH leadership.
 For applications that are not funded but have promise, a CRESSH mentor will be assigned to communicate with the unsuccessful applicant about steps that could be taken to improve the application.